rwnx/pynonymizer/doc/strategyfiles.md

 Each table has an individual strategy.
 * `truncate`
 * `update_columns`
+* `delete`

 ### Table Strategy: `truncate`
-Wipe the entire table, preferably using a truncate statement.
+Wipe the entire table, preferably using a `TRUNCATE` statement, which normally does not respect table constraints.

 ```yaml
 table_name:
   type: truncate